 One notable advantage in this case is that you won’t typically need a Portuguese taxpayer number (NIF) or a Portuguese bank account, simplifying the application process.

 However, there are still essential requirements you must meet.
-Firstly, secure accommodation for your entire stay in Portugal, which can be in the form of a rental agreement, or a letter of invitation from a host.
+Firstly, secure accommodation for a minimum of four months, which can be in the form of a rental agreement, or a letter of invitation from a host.

 Secondly, you’ll need to obtain comprehensive travel visa insurance that complies with the Portuguese government’s specific requirements.